 I wanted to be able to cook some meals during our trip and have extra space to spread out.

-I chose Beach Nirvana, a two-bedroom/two-bath condo in a gated complex with multiple pools and a private beach.
+Both times we stayed in a gated complex with multiple pools and a private beach.

 The kitchen was perfect for making our breakfasts and a few dinners during our stay.

 There are tons of affordable properties on VRBO in this area, so if you want access to a living room and kitchen during your trip, that’s definitely the way to go.

 Search for your travel dates below to see what’s available.

 On subsequent trips, we’ve stayed in some hotels in the northeast part of the island.

 Hyatt Regency Grand Reserve Puerto Rico